CLASSROOM CHRISTMAS GIFTS

 Options to help with the cost:

-- Talk to your high school shop teacher.
-I have heard from multiple teachers that they donate lumber and labor for painting and cutting the boards.
+- Talk to your high school teacher.
+I have heard from multiple teachers that the shop teacher was able to donate lumber and labor for painting and cutting the boards.

 - Talk to your local lumber yard.
 I have heard some have donated lumber and paint.